tripikad/magalhaes/readme.md

 Source data is **schemaless**, unstructured, unprocessed data that is not meant for direct production usage.

 Source data is stored in SQL database in unstructured JSON format.
-By default the data stored in ```sources``` table in following schema:
+By default the data stored in ```source``` table in following schema:

 ||id|sourcename|value|
 |---|---|---|---|